datasektionen/infra/README.md

 - log in to your account in the newly opened tab
 - continue using the nomad web ui or copy the Secret ID and store in an env variable as described above

-You will get read/write access to the namespaces described in the nomad group(s) you're added to in [pls](https://pls.datasektionen.se/).
+You will get read/write access to the namespaces described in the nomad group(s) you're added to in [Hive](https://hive.datasektionen.se/).

-Note however that only namespaces that are defined in `local.namespaces_for_humans` in `nomad.tf` can be given access to via pls.
+Note however that only namespaces that are defined in `local.namespaces_for_humans` in `nomad.tf` can be given access to via Hive.

 ## How-to-guide